atirut-w/atirut-w/README.md

 - Game development and tooling.
 - Localisation (l10n)

-If you want to see my l10n works, one of the places you can find them would be my DL profile linked under my GitHub profile.
+If you want to see my l10n works, one of the places you can find them would be [my DL profile](https://l10n.gnome.org/users/Atirut-W/).

 ## Skills
 - C++ (intermediate)